-- Engineers who work with PostgreSQL or other OLTP databases and want to understand what happens during writes
+- Engineers who have worked with PostgreSQL or other OLTP databases and want to understand what happens under the hood in the write path.

 - Those looking to reason about durability, performance, and isolation trade-offs in production systems